AI Visibility & Assurance

 A tight interval tells you the sample is precise.
 It does not, by itself, tell you the measured value is true.
 The honest caveats:

 • Samples are not fully independent.
 Repeated, similar prompts to the same model are correlated, so the effective sample is smaller than the raw count and true intervals can be modestly wider than computed.
+We discount for this correlation (a standard design-effect adjustment) so confidence is earned, not over-counted.

 • Scope.
 We measure un-personalized, point-in-time responses across a selected set of engines — not every personalized answer, every phrasing, every surface, or future model states.
 AI systems also drift as their models change.